imantse/WARP-GUIDES/webpack/webpack-guide.md

 ### NPM INIT

-`cd` in master directory and initialize npm in it.
+`cd` in master directory and initialise npm in it.
 Not needed if you have placed template or DIY `package.json` already there.

 ```sh
 npm init